MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/schedule-multi-day-work.md

 Work orders for on site service and requirements for other business needs can be scheduled across multiple days and weeks.
 A common example is scheduling a 40 hour requirement across an entire work week where the field technician is expected to perform more detailed work at the same location each day.

-Dispatchers can schedule multi-day work in between existing bookings, double booking existing schedules, or as a continuous block of time.
+Dispatchers can schedule multi-day work in between existing bookings, by double booking existing schedules, or as a continuous block of time.

-When scheduling multi-day work orders or requirements, dispatchers can choose an allocation method, also referred to as booking method, that dictates how the duration is split up throughout the days and weeks.
+When scheduling multi-day work orders or requirements, dispatchers can choose an allocation method that dictates how the duration is split up throughout the days and weeks.

-Allocation methods
+### Allocation methods
+- Full capacity
+- Percentage capacity
+- Distribute evenly
+- Front load

+Let's explore multi-day scheduling and allocation methods by configuring three scenarios:

-Scenario 1: Schedule a multi-day work order
+**Scenario 1:** Schedule a 30-hour installation work order manually from the schedule board.

-Scenario 2: Schedule a multi-day requirement
+**Scenario 2:** Schedule a 30 hour requirement with the schedule assistant.

-Scenario 3: Schedule a multi-day requirement to multiple resources
+**Scenario 3:** Schedule and divide a 30 hour requirement among two resources with the schedule assistant.

 ## Prerequisites